matthiasdellago/Loss-Cartography/notes.md

 		- More parameters/wider layers, cause more roughness.
 Compare to Tensor Programs.
 	- Check out previous work on Fourier analysis of networks.
 		- https://bmild.github.io/fourfeat/
+- Why does the LL look like a quadratic potential in the limit for large numbers?